Epidemic pleurodynia may occur at any age but is most common among children.

 Diagnosis of epidemic pleurodynia may be obvious in a child who has unexplained severe pleuritic or abdominal pain during an epidemic.
 However, in other situations, symptoms may be hard to distinguish from those due to other conditions that cause chest or abdominal pain.

-Laboratory diagnosis is not routinely necessary; it consists of detecting the virus in a throat or stool sample or, less commonly, demonstrating seroconversion.
+Laboratory diagnosis consists of detecting the virus in a respiratory or stool sample or, less commonly, demonstrating seroconversion.

 Treatment of Epidemic Pleurodynia